darka/darka-blog-src/content/posts/python-enum-comparison.md

 'a'
 {{< /highlight >}}

-However, these extra attributes are not used in enum member comparisons:
+This allows distinct enum members to share the same attribute value.

 {{< highlight python >}}
 >>> MyEnum.BAR.extra == MyEnum.BAZ.extra
-False
+True
 >>> MyEnum.BAR.value == MyEnum.BAZ.value
-True
+False
 >>> MyEnum.BAR == MyEnum.BAZ
-True
+False
 {{< /highlight >}}

-If we combine this behaviour with `auto()`, we can store a mapping inside an enumeration with members sharing the same value, but also ensure they do not evaluate as equal.
+Hence, we can now store a mapping inside an enumeration with members sharing the same attribute value, but also ensure they do not evaluate as equal.

 # Fixing the Example

-We start by defining our `AnimalClass` enumeration again:
+We start by defining our `AnimalClass` enumeration again (this time using `auto()`):
 {{< highlight python >}}
 >>> class AnimalClass(Enum):
 ...
 MAMMAL = auto()